RX0BANSHEE/Disaster-Response-Pipeline/README.md

 # Disaster Response Web Application

 *Disaster Response Web Application* is a Web app that can help emergency organizations analyze incoming messages and classify the messages into specific categories (e.g. Water, Food, Hospitals, Aid-Related) during a disaster event.
-The app is based on Nature Language Processing and Random Forest Classifier ML model.
-The data was collected by Figure Eight and provided by Udacity.

-# Disaster Response Web Application

-*Disaster Response Web Application* is a Web app that can help emergency organizations analyze incoming messages and classify the messages into specific categories (e.g. Water, Food, Hospitals, Aid-Related) during a disaster event.
-The app is based on Nature Language Processing and Random Forest Classifier ML model.
-The data was collected by Figure Eight and provided by Udacity.
+The app is based on Nature Language Processing (NLP) and Random Forest Classifier Machine Learning model.
+The sponsor of this data is Figure Eight.

 The techniques I used in this project include: